moky1477/Tracker-database/README.md

-## Developed a tool which interacts with my personal database implimented with Fast-API in the backend to store information about Movies and TV Shows
+# Developed a tool that interacts with my personal database, implemented with FastAPI in the backend, to store information about Movies and TV Shows.
+This tool uses SQLAlchemy for seamless database integration and management.